-On this Melbourne to Darwin tour the landscape is rugged and vast.
-Hitting the Great Ocean Road.
-Here you will finally be by the sea, marvelling at the twelve apostles, Loch Ard gorge and the London bridge.
-We then hike the Grampians National Park before heading over the Adelaide.
-After leaving Adelaide we go north towards Alice Springs to make our way out to Uluru (formally known as Ayers Rock), Kata Tjuta (The Olgas) and then Kings Canyon.
-Then we head up the centre of Australia visiting the Devils Marbles, Daly Waters, Mataranka hot Springs and Katherine Gorge.
-Leaving hot and tropical Darwin and driving out to Kakadu National Park first we see amazing the wildlife and waterfalls of the Northern Territory.
-Litchfield National Park is the next stop short hikes and swimming in abundance.
+First, stop is the Great Ocean Road, here you will be by the sea, marveling at the twelve apostles, Loch Ard Gorge, and the London bridge.
+We then hike the Grampians National Park before heading to Adelaide.
+After leaving Adelaide we go north towards Alice Springs to make our way out to Uluru (formerly known as Ayers Rock), Kata Tjuta (The Olgas) and then Kings Canyon.
+Then we head up the center of Australia visiting the Devils Marbles, Daly Waters, Mataranka Hot Springs, plus Katherine Gorge.
+Leaving hot and tropical Darwin and driving out to Kakadu National Park to marvel at the amazing the wildlife and waterfalls of the Northern Territory.
+Litchfield National Park is the last stop for short hikes and swimming in abundance.
 Finally ending in Darwin on the evening of day 17.

 Melbourne to Twelve Apostles